Need to know

 - Using a ceiling fan with your heater circulates hot air more efficiently, our lab test reveals

-- Most new fans have reverse mode, although it can be hard to reach on some models
+- Most new fans have a winter reverse mode, although it can be hard to reach on some models

 - We independently test more than 90 ceiling fan models on the market